 Enrolling in a Part D plan outside of your initial enrollment periods can potentially result in a lifetime late-enrollment penalty fee.

 Seniors who need Part D coverage may be able to sign up during the fall Medicare Open Enrollment Period for Medicare Advantage and Prescription Drug plans, also called the Annual Enrollment Period (AEP).
 Medicare AEP begins on October 15 of each year and ends on December 7.

 During AEP, beneficiaries can join a Medicare Part D plan, switch from one Part D plan to another or join a Medicare Advantage (Medicare Part C) plan that includes prescription drug coverage.
 These plans are often called Medicare Advantage Prescription Drug Plans (MA-PD).

-Alternative Ways to Take Part in Medicare Part D
+Alternative Ways to Get Medicare Part D Benefits

 Many seniors opt to receive their Medicare benefits through Medicare Advantage, also known as Part C. Like Part D, Part C plans are issued by private insurance carriers.